Post-Covid Psychological Safety (1 of 2)

 Psychological Safety

-The face, and most recent heavy lifter, of Psychological Safety is Professor Amy Edmondson (@AmyCEdmondson), who defines it as a shared belief held by members of a team that the team is safe for interpersonal risk taking (see also Ed Schein, Warren Bennis and William Kahn).
+The face, and most recent heavy lifter, of Psychological Safety is Professor Amy Edmondson (@AmyCEdmondson), who defines it as a shared belief held by members of a team that the team is safe for interpersonal risk taking (see also Ed Schein, Warren Bennis, and William Kahn).

 It allows you to speak up to problems, views, ideas and people (including those who are senior to you) without fear of humiliation, sanction or retribution.